Viswanadh-sastry/code-testing/docs/frontend-architecture.md

 3. **Dashboard (`dashboard/`)**
    - A visual interface providing an overview of data through customizable widgets, including graphs, pie charts, and line graphs.
 It enables real-time sensor data visualization, with sensor selection based on associated assets and devices.

+   - **Charts are implemented using [ApexCharts](https://apexcharts.com/docs/react-charts/) for interactive data visualization.**
    - Dashboard creation: Allows users to create personalized dashboards tailored to their needs.
+A selected dashboard that shows one or more widgets and manages the layout of the dashboard.
    - ![alt text](image-4.png)
    - Widget configuration: Users can add, remove, and configure widgets to display specific data points.
    - ![alt text](image-44.png)